Microscopic Model building for Black Hole Membranes from Constraints of Symmetry: The Microscopic Model

-The {\sl Eight-vertex Baxter model} incorporates these features~\cite{1971-Baxter-PRL,*1973-Baxter.Wu-PRL,*1976-Baxter-JStatPhys,*1977-Baxter-JStatPhys,*1978-Baxter-JStatPhys,2016-Baxter-Book}.
-The reasons for our choice of the Eight-vertex Baxter model are as follows: First, this model, like the horizon-fluid, is described in 2-D space.
-Second, the model is an exact integrable model, and it is possible to obtain the partition function exactly.
-Third, we do not have to make any other assumptions about the fundamental microscopic structures.
-The microscopic variables are located on the edges between two nearest neighboring lattice points (vertices).

-This model has the following properties that form crucial ingredients for the microscopic model building of the horizon-fluid: First, it possesses {\sl lattice} Virasoro algebra corresponding to ${\mathcal S}1$ diffeomorphism symmetry~\cite{1971-Kadanoff.Wegner-PRB,1987-Itoyama.Thacker-PRL}.
+We consider here the {\sl Eight-vertex Baxter model}~\cite{1971-Baxter-PRL,1973-Baxter.Wu-PRL,1976-Baxter-JStatPhys,1977-Baxter-JStatPhys,1978-Baxter-JStatPhys,2016-Baxter-Book} for our purpose.
+We show that this model exhibits both the two aspects discussed above.
+The model has the following properties that form crucial ingredients for the microscopic model building of the horizon-fluid: First, it possesses {\sl lattice} Virasoro algebra corresponding to ${\mathcal S}1$ diffeomorphism symmetry~\cite{1971-Kadanoff.Wegner-PRB,1987-Itoyama.Thacker-PRL}.
 Second, it consists of two staggered 2D Ising lattices, and its free energy density is the same as that of the 2D Ising model.
 However, the two-sublattice symmetry is very different from that of the usual Ising model.
-Hence, the critical indices of the Baxter solution are, in general, different from that of Ising~\cite{1971-Kadanoff.Wegner-PRB}.
+Hence, the Baxter solution's critical indices are, in general, different from that of Ising~\cite{1971-Kadanoff.Wegner-PRB}.
 Third, it exhibits a second-order phase transition.
-In the continuum limit, it is an Integrable Field Theory near the critical point and is a CFT at the critical point~\cite{1986-Thacker-Physica,*1987-Itoyama.Thacker-PRL,1989-Itoyama.Thacker-NPB}.
+In the continuum limit, it is an Integrable Field Theory near the critical point and is a CFT at the critical point~\cite{1986-Thacker-Physica,1987-Itoyama.Thacker-PRL,1989-Itoyama.Thacker-NPB}.